networkservicemesh/deployments-k8s/examples/use-cases/Memif2Kernel/README.md

-# Test kernel to kernel connection
+# Test memif to kernel connection

 This example shows that NSC and NSE on the one node can find each other.

+NSC is using the `memif` mechanism to connect to its local forwarder.
-NSC and NSE are using the `kernel` mechanism to connect to its local forwarder.
+NSE is using the `kernel` mechanism to connect to its local forwarder.

 ## Run